AshleyPikachu/Super-Bit-Shader/README.md

 **Shader Versions**
 -----------------------------------------------------------------------------------------------------------------------
 * **Regular**: SBS applied to the console of choice with no modifications to the output.
 * **Mixed-Frames**: SBS + Mixed-Frames, use this for intentional ghosting / transparency.
-Highly recommended for Wonderswan.
+Highly recommended as the default.
 * **Pixel-AA**: Anti-Aliasising options included with all consoles for non integer scale displays.
 * **Color Console Presets**: "1.
 Game Boy Color", "1.
 Neo Geo Pocket Color" and "1.
 Wonderswan Color (Crystal)" should be assigned as a "Core Override".
 -----------------------------------------------------------------------------------------------------------------------